lrio-copl/NERF-ZEMAX/optical_system/Ray_generation_Zemax_demo/README.md

 ```

 where x, y, z and l, m, n denote respectively the position and direction cosines of a single ray in the pupil plane of the associated microlens.
-For an elemental image containing N*N pixels, the text file returns N*N lines of ray data.
+For an elemental image containing N x N pixels, the text file returns N x N lines of ray data.
 The code provided allows the computed ray data to be extended to a user-defined number of EIs.
 The generated text file will be used during the query phase of the NeRF-related model.